Priyanka-Garg85/PROJECT-SAMARTH/README.md

 Both datasets were cleaned, normalized, and merged into a unified **SQLite database (`database.db`)** for seamless querying.

----

-## 🧪 Example Query

-> **Q:** *"What was the total area under Rice cultivation in Maharashtra in 2010, and how did its yield compare to 2000?"*
->
-> ✅ **A:** The system dynamically compiles an SQL query, executes it locally, and returns structured, traceable results showing both years’ area and yield side-by-side.

----

 ## 🔒 Key Highlights

 - **Traceable Outputs:** Each answer includes raw SQL data.
-- **Zero Hallucination:** The LLM only interprets — all numbers come directly from the database.
 - **Secure by Design:** No cloud-based data storage or external APIs for sensitive data.
 - **High Speed:** Powered by **Groq’s low-latency inference** for real-time interactivity.